BabDev/Tweet-Display-Back/README.markdown

 Installation Package
 ===============
-* Installation packages for *Tweet Display Back* are available from the downloads section of this repository.
 * If you have made a checkout of the repository, you can build installation packages using Phing by running 'phing dev_head' from your interface.

 Stable Master Policy